FilipAndonov04/Lip-Interpreter/README.md

 `let a = 10`

+Once a variable is created, it cannot be reassigned

 ### Shadowing (no mutation)

 `let a = 5`

-Creates a new binding that shadows the old one.
+Creates a new binding that shadows the old one

 ### Constants

 `const pi = 3.1415`

-Cannot be reassigned<br>
-Cannot be shadowed or removed (by design)
+Cannot be shadowed or removed

 ### Variable removal

 `rm a`

-Removes the binding of a variable.
+Removes the binding of a variable

 ## Environments and Scoping